bitrise-io/devcenter/docs/bitrise-cli/steps.md

 ## What is a Step

-A Step encapsulates a "build task"; the code to perform that task, the inputs/parameters you can define for the task, and the outputs the task generates.
+A Step encapsulates a "build task": the code to perform that task, the inputs/parameters you can define for the task, and the outputs the task generates.

 For example the `Git Clone` (id: `git-clone`) step performs a "git clone"